 These categories have to be straight to the point so that someone who will just casually come to your store for a visit easily understands and recognizes them.
 It’s not necessary to be creative here, just make your categories clear and coherent.

 For example.Kids, women, Men, Apparel, New Arrivals, Luxury Brands, etc.

 The Ecommerce world is now based on SEO-optimized content-first designs.
 So, build a website using real, engaging, and conversational content which satisfies the latest search engine needs.

 You may leave complex texts, visuals, and elements to be added later.
 Have a well-defined SEO-friendly content strategy at the very beginning to make the store rank higher in the search results.

 Include product photos, videos, infographics, bullet points, carousels, banners, catchy descriptions, and other forms of media that you believe will attract your customers.
 Make sure you are placing the targeted keywords evenly throughout the content and linking one product with another relevant product.

 It’s the content strategy that ties the knot with your audience.
 This strategy shapes the overall information structure of your website.
-In Ecommerce website development, you must know how to address your customers’ pain points through content.
+In online shopping website development, you must know how to address your customers’ pain points through content.

 Once you get an aesthetic site designed, have the list of chosen products, and a detailed fulfillment plan outlined, it’s time to add products to your store.
 The key information to include in the product descriptions are: